Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Method

-where $x_t$ and $\hat{y}_t$ denote the unlabeled target data and corresponding pseudo-labels. $\theta^{std}_t$ and $\theta^{tch}_t$ symbolize the parameters of student and teacher networks at time step $t$.
-Moreover, the supervision loss $\mathcal{L}_{pl}$ in Faster-RCNN \cite{ren2015faster}, which consists of the RPN loss $\mathcal{L}_{rpn}$ and RCNN loss $\mathcal{L}_{rcnn}$, is utilized for pseudo-labeling.
+where $x^t$ and $\hat{y}^t$ denote the unlabeled target data and corresponding pseudo-labels at time step $t$. $\theta_{S}^t$ and $\theta_{T}^t$ symbolize the parameters of student and teacher networks.
+Moreover, the supervision loss $\mathcal{L}_{pl}$ in Faster-RCNN \citep{ren2015faster}, which consists of the RPN loss $\mathcal{L}_{rpn}$ and RCNN loss $\mathcal{L}_{rcnn}$, is utilized for pseudo-labeling.
 Additionally, $\gamma$ represents the student's learning rate, and the EMA rate is denoted by $\alpha$.
 Hence, the teacher can be regarded as an ensemble of historical students, providing stable supervision.
 However, this framework encounters error accumulation and catastrophic forgetting in dynamic environments.
 Therefore, we design AMROD to fit in the CTTA setting.